Karna98/django-project/Django_Notes.md

     ```

-    Once the 'projectX' about 'xapp' config, lets migrate the models of 'xapp' by running following command
+    Once the 'projectX' about 'xapp' config, let's migrate the models of 'xapp' by running the following command
     ```
     $ python manage.py makemigrations xapp
     ```